Teachers Are Stressed, And That Should Stress Us All

 A new report out this month pulls together some stark numbers on this:

 Forty-six percent of teachers say they feel high daily stress.
 That's on par with nurses and physicians.
-And, roughly half of teachers agree with this statement: "The stress and disappointments involved in teaching at this school aren't really worth it."
+And roughly half of teachers agree with this statement: "The stress and disappointments involved in teaching at this school aren't really worth it."

 It's a problem for all of us — not just these unhappy teachers.